gradio-app/gradio/guides/05_custom-components/08_multimodal-chatbot-part1.md

 ```

 We need to normalize each message to make sure each file has a proper URL to fetch its contents from.
-We also need to properly format any embedded file links in the `text` key.
+We also need to format any embedded file links in the `text` key.
 Let's add a `process_message` utility function and apply it whenever the `value` changes.

 ```ts